 Occasionally you can fit your entire message in the subject line.
 This works when the message is extremely brief and when asked to reply to a short, simple question.
 Use the abbreviation "EOM" at the end of the subject line-message.
-EOM means "end of message."
-It tells the recipient that the subject line is the complete message and that they needn't waste time opening the message.
+"It tells the recipient that the subject line is the complete message and that they needn't waste time opening the message.